-In most cases, refractory materials are
+In most cases, refractory materials are installed where they will be used, inside the furnace or application.

-In some cases, refractory materials are

-installed outside a furnace so that a pre-lined unit can be installed and save valuable and costly turn-round time and lost production.
+In some cases, refractory materials are installed outside a furnace so that a pre-lined unit can be installed and save valuable and costly turn-round time and lost production.

-- Chemical Composition - Resistance to attacking chemicals > Density.
+- Chemical Composition

-(slags, fluxes, reactants, etc.) in both liquid and vapour form.
+- > Resistance to attacking chemicals (slags, fluxes, reactants, etc.) in both liquid and vapour form.

 - > Resistance to oxidation.

 - > Resistance to hydration.

-- > Porosity and water absorption.
+- Porosity and water absorption.

 - > Pore size distribution.

-- > Gas permeability.
+- Gas permeability.

+- Density.

 - Strength (Compressive and tensile).

 - > Accuracy of dimensions.

 - > Accuracy of shape.

 - > Abrasion resistance.

 - > Specific heat.

 - > Thermal Conductivity.

 - > Electrical resistivity.

 - > Thermal shock resistance.

 - Refractoriness (Melting point).

-- > Refractoriness under load.
+- Refractoriness under load.

-- > Creep under compression.
+- Creep under compression.

-- > Hot Modulus of Rupture.
+- ► Hot Modulus of Rupture.

 - Young's Modulus (Stress/Strain).

 - > Thermal expansion.